Comstock Public Schools

+Comstock Public Schools is a public school district near Kalamazoo, Michigan.
+It serves parts of Kalamazoo, Portage, Eastwood, Comstock Northwest, and parts of the townships of Comstock, Kalamazoo Township, and Pavilion.

 History

 Comstock Village School was built in 1833 on land donated by Horace H. Comstock and was the first school in the village of Comstock.
 The school was located on Gull Prairie Road (now 26th street) across from Peer Pond.
 This one room 12' x 14' building was also used as the town hall and a church for many years.
 A fire destroyed the school building in 1898, and a new two room school was constructed the following year on the same location.

 Early consolidated district

 In 1906, the school districts of Comstock Village, Chenery, Simmons, Maple Grove, Stowell, and Knapp were combined to become one of the first consolidated school districts in the State of Michigan.
 The new consolidated district covered 18 square miles with Comstock Village School located in the center.
 A high school was also established at Comstock School for the students within the new district.
 Prior to 1906, students in Comstock Township would have to travel to Kalamazoo or Galesburg to attend high school.
 Comstock School was expanded in 1907 with the addition of second story to accommodate additional students.
 In 1908 there were 189 students and six teachers in the school.
 Eight students graduated from Comstock School in 1908, making up Comstock's first high school graduating class.